China mounts detailed defence of South China Sea reclamation

 The work on Mischief Reef is China's most recent reclamation.

-A March 16 image published by the Center for Strategic and International Studies (CSIS) showed what it said were a chain of small artificial land formations as well as new structures, fortified sea walls and construction equipment along Mischief Reef.
+A March 16 image published by the Center for Strategic and International Studies (CSIS) shows what it said were a chain of small artificial land formations as well as new structures, fortified seawalls and construction equipment along Mischief Reef.

 Several dredgers are also present while the entrance to the reef had been expanded, the CSIS Asia Maritime Transparency Initiative said on its website. amti.csis.org/